 While the system is intended to limit the spread of COVID-19 while allowing students to socialize safely, it raises some challenges.
-According to Matthew Mimiaga, a professor at the University of California, Los Angeles School of Public Health, “the only way to stay safe is to stay at home and only physically interact with people in your household system but ensure that they, too, are not physically interacting with anyone outside the household.”
+Matthew Mimiaga, a professor at the University of California, Los Angeles School of Public Health, said that the household system does limit the spread of the virus and that it does “make good sense.”
+But, he advised students to keep their guard up: “the only way to stay safe is to stay at home and only physically interact with people in your household system but ensure that they, too, are not physically interacting with anyone outside the household,” he said.

 In practice, each essential visitor has access to an on-campus household of eight people, who each might have their own essential visitor and household.
 If an essential visitor becomes infected, the infection can spread from the visitor to household members and then to all social pods with which household members are in contact.